 In the basic case an application uses the same object identifiers as the identifiers it uses internally, for example:

-Because the Keto client can use arbitrary strings as objects, it's tempting to encode application data within the object.
+Since Ory Permissions can use arbitrary strings as objects, you can encode application data within the object.
 We strongly discourage this practice.
-Instead, you should use a UUID to map application data to Keto objects.
-This is required to ensure:
+Instead, use a UUID to map application data to Ory Permissions objects.

 For example, this could be used to implement checks on value ranges.
 The application knows the following mapping of comparison conditions and UUIDs:

-Keto has the following relation tuples:
+Ory Permissions has the following relationships:

-// Members of the admins group are allowed to set a value v > 5
+// Members of the "admins" group are allowed to set a value v > 5

-// Members of the devs group are allowed to set a value v: 2 < v <= 5
+// Members of the "devs" group are allowed to set a value v: 2 < v <= 5

 // Anyone who can set a value v > 5 can also set 2 < v <= 5